 The Instant Pot makes foolproof poached chicken breasts too, and like the eggs, this protein can be turned into countless dishes from chicken salad to enchiladas.

 My go-to Instant Pot poached chicken recipe is from Amy + Jacky, but I usually change up the recommended seasonings.
 I leave out the oregano, rosemary, and thyme and instead add some whole peppercorns and a couple of peeled, smashed cloves of garlic.
-This ensures that the chicken will work in virtually any dish you can dream up (e.g., you can use the same batch of chicken in numerous recipes for the week).
+This ensures that the chicken will work in virtually any dish you can dream up (e.g., you can use the same batch of chicken in numerous meals for the week; our rotisserie chicken recipe ideas are all worthy contenders).

 That said, you can also add other ingredients to the pot if you know you want to use the chicken in specific dishes.
 Add some cumin and oregano and maybe a dried chile if you’ll be turning your chicken into burritos and tacos, for instance.